openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 In many cases, a network expects a pre-processed image.
 It is advised not to perform any unnecessary steps in the code:

-* Model Optimizer can efficiently incorporate the mean and normalization (scale) values into a model (for example, to the weights of the first convolution).
-For more details, see the :doc:`relevant Model Optimizer command-line options <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>`.
+* Model Conversion API can efficiently incorporate the mean and normalization (scale) values into a model (for example, to the weights of the first convolution).
+For more details, see the :doc:`relevant Model Conversion API command-line parameters <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>`.
 * Let OpenVINO accelerate other means of :doc:`Image Pre-processing and Conversion <openvino_docs_OV_UG_Preprocessing_Overview>`
 * Data which is already in the "on-device" memory can be input directly by using the :doc:`remote tensors API of the GPU Plugin <openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API>`.